List of criminal organizations in DC Comics: Ninth Circle

 The Ninth Circle is an international group of corrupt business executives, originally founded by Robert Queen and Dante.
 The group's leaders have their meetings wearing masks to prevent any of them from betraying the others should they get caught.
 The Ninth Circle has a private army called the Burned, who are created through a baptism in lava and turned into mindless servants.
 The Ninth Circle serve as prominent villains throughout Green Arrow: Rebirth.

 Ninth Circle in other media

 The Ninth Circle appears in season 7 of Arrow.
 Its notable members include Emiko Queen, the group's leader in the present timeline until the season finale, Beatrice who became the new leader, Dante, and Virgil.

 Nuclear Legion

 A team of nuclear-themed supervillains introduced in Battle for Bludhaven whose membership included Professor Radium, Nuclear, Mister Nitro, Geiger, Reactron, and Neutron.

 O

 O Squad

-In an Elseworlds, Starro the Conqueror organized a team of Justice League foes whose name ended in the letter "O" as the O Squad.
-Its membership included Amazo, Bizarro, Chemo, Despero, Kanjar Ro, Metallo, Sinestro, Starro, Titano, and T.O.
-Morrow (Lobo emerged as a latecomer).
-The team behind Justice League briefly considered an All-O Squad featuring the likes of Amazo, Despero, Starro, Chemo and Bizarro before deciding it was too hokey.
-This was also a deciding factor in why the name of Eclipso was changed.
+In an Elseworlds, Starro organized a team of Justice League foes whose name ended in the letter "O" as the O Squad.
+Its membership included Amazo, Bizarro, Chemo, Despero, Kanjar Ro, Metallo, Sinestro, Starro, Titano, and T. O. Morrow.
+The team behind Justice League briefly considered an All-O Squad featuring the likes of Amazo, Despero, Starro, Chemo, and Bizarro before deciding it was too hokey.